Have questions about Mishkan, who we are and what we do? We’ve got answers!

 What denomination is Mishkan?

-Mishkan is a non-denominational (or post-denominational) independent community.
-Our Rabbi and founder, Rabbi Lizzi Heydemann, was ordained within the Conservative movement, so much of our liturgy is reflective of that background, while embodying a playful and flexible spirit that many associate with more liberal forms of Judaism and a spirituality that takes its ecstatic and meditative ethos from Chasidism.
+Mishkan is a post-denominational, independent community.
+Our Rabbi and founder, Rabbi Lizzi Heydemann, was ordained within the Conservative movement.
+So much of our liturgy is reflective of that background, while embodying a playful and flexible spirit that many associate with more liberal forms of Judaism and a spirituality that takes its ecstatic and meditative ethos from Chasidism.
 We use the independent siddur, Eit Ratzon.

 Why doesn’t Mishkan have a building?